Looking for things to do in Palawan, Philippines? No worries, you’re on the right place đ

 If you are looking for a place to relax and enjoy nature with full privacy, then this is a must-stop on your Palawan trip.

-Most accommodation available are guesthouses and hostels, but you can easily find some 3 and 4 stars beachfront resorts as well.
+Most accommodations available are guesthouses and hostels, but you can easily find some 3 and 4-star beachfront resorts as well.

 4. El Nido Island Hopping Tour